akss4/in-memory_db/README.md

 A Redis-like in-memory database server built from scratch in Go.

-The goal of this project is to understand how a networked database works internally — from TCP connections and raw bytes, through RESP parsing and command execution, to concurrency, persistence, testing, and cloud deployment.
+The goal of this project is to understand how a networked database works internally — from TCP connections and raw bytes, through RESP parsing and command execution, to concurrency, persistence, key expiration, testing, performance benchmarking, and cloud deployment.

 ## Features